Clear and precise about bailiff matters.

 5. ARRESTED or CHARGED?

-We can prepare your defence and represented at court
+We can prepare your defence!

-6. FALSE arrest unlawfully DETAINED
+6. FALSE arrest unlawfully HELD

-7. Bailiff CRIME is a CIVIL MATTER
+7. Bailiff crime is a CIVIL MATTER

 Why police do not investigate bailiff crime and say it is a civil matter